 - Install WordPress

-- Customize Your Blog and Choose a Theme
+- Customize Your Site and Choose a Theme

-- Promote Your Blog and build your audience
+- Promote Your website and build your audience

-- Learn some ways to Make Money from your blog
+- Learn some ways to Make Money with your website

 Step 1: Choose your Blogging Platform (WordPress)

-Before you can even start worrying about how your blog will look like, you’ll need to choose your blogging platform.
+Before you can even start worrying about how your website will look like, you’ll need to choose your blogging platform.

 There’s a lot to choose from.
-You are able to create a blog with many different blogging platforms, such as WordPress, Tumblr, Blogger and more…
+You are able to make a site with many different platforms, such as WordPress, Tumblr, Blogger and more…

 However, given that there are over 72 million active users using WordPress today, it’s clear which platform rules.